 Symptoms

-The fever is similar to dengue fever, with fevers up to 104F (40C) for a few days followed by a brief remission period before another fever episode of similar duration.
-Severe complications can occur especially in young children less than 10 years of age.
+Similar to dengue fever, this illness presents with fevers reaching 104F (40C) for a few days, followed by a short period of relief before another fever episode of similar length.
+Severe complications are more likely to arise, particularly in children under the age of 10.

 Diagnosis